 Q. What if the COVID-19 pandemic impacts our project?

 A. For public safety, many communities currently do not permit travel due to COVID-19.
 Travel restrictions may make your repatriation research and activities more challenging or impossible for the foreseeable future.
-If you wish to postpone travel until 2021, we will strive to accommodate this, please note this request in your application.
+If you wish to postpone travel until further notice, we will strive to accommodate this, please note this request in your application.
 It is difficult to predict how COVID-19 may impact repatriation activities and timelines and we will work with communities to ensure that projects can be completed safely.